Skip to main contentSkip to navigation

 Apple Silicon Macs (M1 onward) integrate the NAND directly onto the logic board, and the encryption keys are bound to the Secure Enclave inside the M-series SoC.
 There is no separate security chip; the controller, Secure Enclave, and encryption logic share the same package as the CPU.

 On these machines, data recovery is board repair.
 Restoring the power rails, replacing a failed PMIC, or correcting a shorted component gives the Secure Enclave enough power to initialize and decrypt the volume.
-Data is then extracted via DFU mode or Target Disk Mode over Thunderbolt.
+Once the board is functional, data is extracted over Thunderbolt using the Share Disk utility in macOS Recovery.
 Chip-off is not a viable alternative; the raw NAND holds only AES-256 ciphertext, and the key is inaccessible without the original Secure Enclave running on the original board.

 See our logic board repair page for documentation of the component-level repair process.